SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins-ux-design-guidelines.md

 # SharePoint Add-ins UX design guidelines
-Learn about general user experience (UX) design guidelines for add-ins in SharePoint 2013, including choosing the chrome, using CSS, managing user licenses, and other design tasks.
+Learn about general user experience (UX) design guidelines for add-ins in SharePoint, including choosing the chrome, using CSS, managing user licenses, and other design tasks.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

-Add-ins are a new concept for SharePoint 2013, empowering end users to add new functionality to their sites while still ensuring reliability for the SharePoint site itself.
+Add-ins are a new concept for SharePoint, empowering end users to add new functionality to their sites while still ensuring reliability for the SharePoint site itself.
 Creating a good add-in requires not only making great functionality (although that's obviously important), but also ensuring that the add-in looks right and fits seamlessly into the site where it's installed.

 ## Choosing the chrome for your add-in